 What Is Eyelid Surgery?

 Cosmetic eyelid surgery (also called blepharoplasty or eyelid lift) is a procedure that reduces skin and fat from the upper and lower eyelids for a more youthful, rested, energetic overall appearance to the face.
 Cosmetic eyelid surgery can correct drooping upper eyelid skin and remove puffy bags from below the eyes.
 These features make a person look older and have the potential to interfere with peripheral vision.
-The current state-of-the-art is to reinforce the anatomical structure of the surrounding eye tissue while removing less fat than was historically done in the past.
+The current state-of-the-art reinforces the surrounding eye tissue’s anatomical structure while removing less fat than was historically done in the past.

-With the modern blepharoplasty techniques, fat that was formerly removed during cosmetic eyelid surgery is now repositioned to a more youthful position.
+With the modern blepharoplasty techniques, the fat that is removed during cosmetic eyelid surgery is now relocated to a more youthful position.
 The goal is to prevent a hollow appearance of the eye over the long-term.
-Even though cosmetic eyelid surgery does not reduce fine lines around the eyes, chemical peels and laser treatments are very effective for these, especially in combination with the surgical procedure. cosmetic eyelid surgery can be done alone or in conjunction with other facial procedures, such as facelift or brow lift.
+Even though cosmetic eyelid surgery does not reduce fine lines around the eyes, chemical peels and laser treatments are beneficial for these, especially in combination with the surgical procedure.
+Cosmetic eyelid surgery can be done alone or in conjunction with other facial procedures, such as facelift or brow lift.

 |Procedure||What It Does||Surgery||Recovery||Results|